-You have various carrier options to choose from, like DHL, UPS, USPS, or FedEx.
-Many carriers have services to help you send packages internationally and websites that can give you shipping quotes.
+There are various carrier options to choose from, like DHL, UPS, USPS, or FedEx.
+Many carriers have services to help you ship packages internationally and websites that can give you shipping quotes.

 Typically, most carriers will offer the following services:

 - International Delivery

 - Express International Delivery